 The Company also continued to make progress on its diversity and inclusion commitments and its short and long-term objectives for improving its workforce diversity, including three key strategic pillars around which efforts have been focused: Find & Recruit, Retain, Recognize & Reward, and Develop & Grow, with programs successfully initiated across all three pillars.
-In 2023, the Company exceeded or maintained its targets of having at least one racial and ethnic minority and/or Indigenous Person on the Board and in Senior Management, as well as at least 40% women representation on the Board, ahead of a 2025 target date.
+In 2024, the Company exceeded or maintained its targets of having at least one racial and ethnic minority and/or Indigenous Person on the Board and in Senior Management, as well as at least 50% women representation on the Board, ahead of a 2025 target date.

-In 2023, Gibson was recognized as one of Alberta's Top 75 Employers and one of Canada's Best Diversity Employers by the Canada Top 100 Employers organization for the second year in a row.
+In 2024, Gibson was recognized as one of Alberta's Top 80 Employers and one of Canada's Best Diversity Employers by the Canada Top 100 Employers organization for the third year in a row.
+Additionally, at the Canada's Safest Employers Awards, Gibson earned a top spot in the Best Wellness Program category.